boada/data-science-interviews/answered.md

 **What is random forest? 👶**

 An ensemble method that uses a collection of decision trees to solve the regression or classification problem.
+You train a large number of weak learners (short trees) on different (among them) samples of the data (Bootstrap AGGregation, or 'bagging'), allowing each node access to a randomly chosen proper subset of features while training (feature bagging).
+You then aggregate the results given by the different trees.
+E.g., if more than half of the trees classify data point x in response category 0, then the final model classifies it in response category 0.

 <br/>

 **Why do we need randomization in random forest? ‍⭐️**